CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

     - It allows the TaskList object to act as a data store with its own methods to abstract LocalStorage.
 6. The members of the development team that will work on the task list classes are Andy, Annika, and Teresa
     - Andy: work on the source code for TaskList and TaskListUI and discuss as many edge cases as possible with Enrique and Annika for them to handle.
-    - Annika: perform exploratory coding in the TaskList.js script and work on edge cases for both the TaskList and TaskListUI classes.
+    - Annika: perform exploratory coding in the TaskList.js script and work on edge cases and unit tests for both the TaskList and TaskListUI classes.
     - Teresa: stylize the TaskList code.
     - Enrique: Not part of the group that’s implementing the code for the task list, but he will be writing unit tests for the TaskList class.
 7. The TaskList component of our application will contain three parts (files): EditableTaskList.js, EditableTaskListBody.js, EditableTaskListInput.js.